codership/documentation/galeracluster/source/documentation/reference.rst

+.. cssclass:: library-document

 ===========
 Reference
 ===========
 .. _`reference`:

 In the event that you need more information about particular variables or parameters or status variable or would like a clearer explanation about various terms used in the documentation, these chapters provide general reference material to Galera Cluster configuration and use.

+.. _`ref-vars`:
 .. rubric:: Variable Reference
-.. _`ref-vars`:

 Defining persistent configurations in Galera Cluster is done through the underlying database server, using the ``[mysqld]`` unit in the ``my.cnf`` configuration file.
 These chapters provide reference guides to the base replication status and configuration variables as well as the specific wsrep Provider options implemented through the Galera Replication Plugin.